Located in: Turkey

 You will also have to provide an English proficiency certificate.
 If you don’t have one, you will have to take the University’s English test.

-Acibadem University offers student accommodation in its dormitories which are close to the campus.
-There’s a girls dormitory with a total bed capacity of 260.
+Acibadem University offers student accommodation in its dormitories close to the campus.
+There’s a girls' dormitory with a total bed capacity of 260.
 Most rooms have 3 beds, but there are a couple of 4-bed rooms.
-The boys’ dormitory consists of 72 double rooms, amounting to 144 beds total.
+The boys’ dormitory consists of 72 double rooms, amounting to 144 beds.
 Every room is equipped with everything essential to make you feel at home, including air conditioning, desks, TV, and Internet.

 Since securing a dormitory room might be a tough challenge, you might also consider renting a one-bedroom flat.
 Apartment prices are fairly low, ranging from €200 to €350 per month.
 Add €400 per month for other living expenses, and you will have an idea of how much it would cost to study in Istanbul.

 As for free time, it’s needless to say that it would be impossible to get bored in Istanbul.
 You can never get enough of Istanbul; there’s everything for everybody.
 It’s a town with rich cultural traditions and history, depicted in numerous museums, palaces, monuments, mosques, and churches.
 If you like shopping, try the local markets, or the Grand Bazaar, comprising more than 5,000 shops!
 Istanbul also has a vibrant nightlife, with hundreds of clubs where DJs or bands play.
 Because it’s a huge town, there’s a high chance you'd get to see your favourite artists touring here.